sanjay-ar/E-recog/README.md

-# 🎭 eRecog – Emotion Recognition for Online Meetings
+# 🎭 eRecog – Emotion Recognition for Online Meetings.

 **eRecog** is a real-time emotion recognition web application designed to assist virtual meeting hosts by analyzing participant emotions via facial expressions, vocal tone, and post-meeting ratings.
 It helps improve meeting quality and engagement by providing live emotional insights using AI.